 What this essentially amounts to is simply the Japanese dishing back to the West what the West first gave Japan (assimilation and repackaging is one of Japan’s greatest strengths—even its language’s oldest written characters, kanji, come from China).
 A lot of gendai haiku isn’t new at all.
 Western poets were seeking opacity and conjuring up other surreal tricks a hundred years ago already.
 Let’s see surreal gendai haiku for what most of it really is—a Western literary aesthetic boiled down to haiku form.
 Let’s not be fooled into thinking it is all that new.

 Also to be noted is Yatsuka Ishihara’s dictum for haiku, to “tell the truth as if it were false,” widely quoted and written about after the 1995 Haiku Chicago event, a joint conference between the Haiku Society of America and the Haiku International Association, where Ishihara was the most prominent speaker.
-His point, put simply as possible, was to deliberately exaggerate or overstate haiku, and to embrace the imagination.
+His point, put as simply as possible, was to deliberately exaggerate or overstate haiku, and to embrace the imagination.
 This may well have been an influence for the emergence of “gendai” haiku in North America, yet it is not mentioned in the Haiku 21 introduction.

 Selected Responses by Others